jun-yan/ids/notes/docs/Pandas_Dataset_Operations.md

 # Returns the groups by color looking at the aggregates
 df17.groupby('Color').aggregate(['min', np.median, max])
 ```

+You can also pass a dictionary which maps colum names to operations to be used in those columns.

 ```{code-cell} ipython3
 # Returns only the min for data1 and max for data2